 Officer Nick Miltner. #1510 E-Mailcreate new email

 Officer Miltner joined the Medina Township Police Department in March of 2017.
 Officer Miltner comes to the Medina Township Police Department from the Burton Police Department, where he began his career in law enforcement in March of 2015.
 Officer Miltner is a graduate of Lakeland Community College, where he earned his associates degree in criminal justice.
 Upon completion of his degree, he enrolled in the Lakeland Police Academy, graduating in December 2014.
 Officer Miltner looks forward to a long, successful career serving with the Medina Township Police Department.
 While not on patrol, Officer Miltner enjoys spending time with family and friends and working out.

-Sue is originally from Cleveland but moved to Florida when she was 10 and spent most of her life living in South Florida (Fort Lauderdale area).
-She moved back “home” a few years ago.
-She has 25 years of experience at a major South Florida Law Firm where she was Operations Administrator and the Assistant to the Chief Operations Officer prior to relocating and she also assisted the President and Vice President with all aspects of operations of the Law Firm.
-She has family and friends in Law Enforcement both in South Florida and here in Ohio.
+Sue started with MTPD in 2015.
+She is originally from Cleveland but moved to Florida when she was 10 and spent most of her life living in South Florida (Fort Lauderdale area).
+She moved back “home” in 2013.
+She has 25 years of experience at a major South Florida Law Firm where she was Operations Administrator and the Assistant to the Chief Operations Officer prior to relocating and she also assisted the President and Vice President with all aspects of operations of the Law Firm and was the Office Manager for a number of years in the Firms West Palm Beach Office.
+She has family and friends in Law Enforcement both in South Florida (Her brother is Chief of Police in Margate) and numerous cousins and friends here in Ohio.